 As the next frontiers, India and Indonesia are flourishing.

 With a consistent pace of strong year-on-year growth, India and Indonesia’s markets will be among the top ten absolute growth contributors in the years leading up to 2022.
 India is expected to overtake Germany, the United Kingdom, and France to become the fifth-largest beauty market by 2022.
 Indonesia will be one of the top three contributors to real skincare revenue in the next five years, trailing only the United States and China.

 Although much of the current scope in both markets remain in the hands of the mass segment, as evidenced by GST reforms in India, increased middle-class consumption would favour brands that project more premium qualities, such as make-up brand Lakmé in India and L’Oréal Paris in Skincare in Indonesia, both of which grew at double-digit rates in 2017.

 The unprecedented growth of local brands such as Himalaya, Patanjali, and Emami in India, as well as Wardah in Indonesia, which are becoming increasingly visible in global beauty rankings, will reinforce the significant potential for international commercialisation of traditional local concepts such as Ayurveda, herbal and plant-based ingredients in product formulations, and halal.

 Cosmetics, Fragrances, Global, Premium, Skin Care

 5. Looking presentable

-Side note (Audrey Anderson) – for me that is exactly why my skincare regimen is so important it is to look healthy with healthy skin, it helps me being comfortable in my own skin, and I am confident from the inside to outside.
+Side note (Audrey Anderson) – for me, that is exactly why my skincare regimen is so important.
+It is to look healthy with healthy skin, it helps me being comfortable in my skin, and I am confident from the inside to outside.